Volunteer Work for the USS James E. Williams Crew

 The U.S. Embassy will be closed on that day.
 For other holidays observed, please consult the full holiday listing.

-July 2014 - In all 50 states, Americans, naturalized citizens, and tourists alike celebrate the 238th year of U.S. independence.
+August 2014 - The U.S. uses sanctions to alter the behavior of bad actors and tries to minimize any harm to general populations.
+Learn how sanctions work.
+Plus international entrepreneurs in Silicon Valley, winning female coaches and what it means to be cool.
+In all 50 states, Americans, naturalized citizens, and tourists alike celebrate the 238th year of U.S. independence.
 Plus, where teens are spending their summers, why the health of our oceans affects our planet and how you may one day get to be a tourist in space.